Criminal Law & Justice Weekly

 First published by Shaw and Co, with the aim of providing the legal community with a "universal medium of communication" the magazine set out to provide certainty of the speediest information upon all subjects falling under the respective cognizance of its readership.
 The magazine moved to Butterworths in the early 20th century and during the Second World War, it was produced at West Dean House (Butterworths & Co were evacuated to West Sussex during the war).

 In 1972, the Justice of the Peace was sold to Barry Rose, who also edited the magazine until he sold the Justice of the Peace back to Butterworths in 1997.
-The back volumes of the Justice of the Peace contain a history of the life and times of England and Wales.
-It is now owned by LexisNexis which is part of Reed Elsevier.
+At that time, and until its end, the editor was Diana Rose, Barry Rose's daughter.
+The back volumes of the Justice of the Peace formed a history of the criminal law and wider society of England and Wales.
+Butterworths was absorbed into LexisNexis, which was part of Reed Elsevier.

-Today, CL&J still reports on all matters concerning the criminal courts and the latest news for its readers.
-It is used by legal practitioners: judges, justice’s clerks and executives, barristers, solicitors, police, probation, local authorities and all that work within the magistrate’s and criminal court systems.
-It also includes cases from Justice of the Peace Reports.
+CL&J's remit was to report on all matters concerning the criminal courts and the latest news for its readers.
+It was aimed at legal practitioners: judges, justice’s clerks and executives, barristers, solicitors, police, probation, local authorities and all who worked within the magistrate’s and criminal court systems.
+It also included cases from Justice of the Peace Reports.